Josee9988/Mechanography-simulator/README.md

   1. **Rate of typos** (integer)
   2. **Pulsation speed** (integer or decimal)
   3. **Pulsation random speed rate added** (integer or decimal)
-  4. **Text** to be writen
+  4. **Text** to be written

 ---

 ## 📝 **Additional notes**

-* This script can be modified to fit multiple needs and can be easily added to new language traductions.
+* This script can be modified to fit multiple needs and can be easily added new features by the user, so feel free to fork it.

 ---